CE Marking and the importance of Topciment products having it

 Adhesion by direct traction (UNE EN 1542:2000)

 Abrasion resistance (UNE EN ISO 5470-1-2017)

 As an extra, other tests on compression, bending, fire resistance, etc. can be carried out.
 Tests that are not compulsory as they are not included in the applicable standard, but which contribute to the credibility and guarantees of the product or system.

-At Topciment® we have tested all the decorative systems, obtaining CE Marking for Sttandard, Efectto Quartz, Unlimitted and Evoluttion; Industtrial and Natture, the two latest additions, are currently being analysed in order to follow in the footsteps of the previous ones.
+At Topciment® we have tested all the decorative systems, obtaining CE Marking for Sttandard, Efectto Quartz, Evoluttion; Industtrial and Natture, the two latest additions, are currently being analysed in order to follow in the footsteps of the previous ones.
 Other related products such as Presealer, Topsealer, Acricem and Primapox, among others, are also available.

 Subscribe to our newsletter

 Receive in your email tips for the application and care of micro concrete, the latest trends and news about Topciment products.